Skip to main content

 Key points

 'Tis the season when we are supposed to be happy, grateful for one's blessings, and appreciative of friends and family.
-But holiday blahs are very real.
-Suffering from them is all too common.
-And many people feel ashamed that they feel so down during the holidays when they are expected to be festive and joyous.
+But holiday blahs are very real and quite common.
+Many people feel ashamed that they feel so down during the holidays when they are expected to be festive and joyous.
+There is an increasing amount of research pointing to the neuroscientific benefits of gratitude and its effect on the brain.
+Research speaks to the positive impact that gratitude can have on mental health and one's capacity for resilience.

 Gratitude is a telltale sign